 Love street art?
 Make a beeline for Penge, home to one of London’s most exciting street art scenes.

 London’s no stranger to incredible street art: a quick stroll around areas such as Shoreditch and Camden will prove it – as will ducking underneath Waterloo Station to Leake Street Tunnel.
-That’s before I even mention last year’s inaugural London Mural Festival where pieces from some of the best artists – homegrown and international – gave the city’s walls the glow up they never knew they needed.
+That’s before I even mention the inaugural London Mural Festival where pieces from some of the best artists – homegrown and international – gave the city’s walls the glow up they never knew they needed.

 Even so, the street art in Penge stands out.
 After low-level stalking a friend’s ‘Gram stories for the whole of lockdown, I decided it was finally time to go and check it out myself.
 Verdict?
 Blown away.

 Want to take a quick peek?
 Check out this reel I made with some of the pieces from the walk!
 PS: you should totally follow along for more London discoveries 😉